Dlisted: Overview

 Dlisted: The Podcast launched in August 2018 and was co-hosted by Kuroiwa and site contributor Allison Davey.

 In an October 2008 interview with SheWired.com, Kuroiwa spoke about the creation of Dlisted.
 "I worked at a job for M, which is like a Manhunt type thing.
 I wrote the letters and stuff and I kind of just started writing there on my down time.
 At lunch when I had nothing to do I would write about stuff.
 I didn't think it would become anything.
 It was just stupid fun and then, it was about six months to a year later when I realized there were people reading it and that's when I had to decide where I was going to go with it."

 In the same interview with SheWired.com, Kuroiwa was asked to name the reason for the blog's success.
 He said, "I don't know.
 I never promoted it.
 I never advertised.
 That was never my goal.
 I think it was that my friends would read it and they'd send it to their friends.
 I used to post personal pictures and stuff because I saw it as both a personal blog and a blog about just things that I like.
 So that's when I decided I wasn't going to make it personal.
 I was just going to cover this and focus on that."

 On June 23, 2023, Kuroiwa announced that the site would "close for good" on June 30, 2023.

-In a podcast posted a few days later, Kuroiwa said he was burned out after years of creating content; he'd tried to sell Dlisted, but realized it wouldn't be the same under new ownership.
+In a podcast posted a few days later, Kuroiwa said he was burned out after years of creating content; he had tried to sell Dlisted, but realized it would not be the same under new ownership.